-Published Tuesday 6th June, 2017 by Nick Wilson, MD, Public Sector, Health & Care, Advanced
+Published Tuesday, June 6, 2017 5:30 PM by Nick Wilson, Managing Director, Public Sector, Health and Care, Advanced

 The benefits of academies moving to the Cloud are well documented.
 It removes capital expenditure associated with legacy purchases and eliminates the headache of dated infrastructure.
 It’s also cheaper, and it frees up time spent dealing with local IT issues.

 What the cloud also does is centralise disparate, localised IT support systems operating across multiple schools in a trust, enabling resources to be refocused on what matters the most.
 Senior leaders and teachers can focus on what’s important which is learning: they can access important data to gain a real-time view of learner progress – facilitating an efficient and rapid response to any immediate issues identified, and fast dissemination of positive best practices.
 And crucially, given the frequency of cyber attacks reported in the media, the cloud can keep that important data secure as reputable providers will be regularly patching and updating their systems.